FutuneAI/ai-visibility-framework/components/platform-weights.md

 ## Overview

 Not all AI systems form brand representations the same way.
 A brand that appears prominently in ChatGPT responses may be absent from Perplexity results, and vice versa.
-Understanding why requires knowing how each major AI system acquires and uses information.
+Understanding these differences benefits from examining how each major AI system acquires and uses information.

 This document maps the primary AI platforms by their information architecture — specifically, how each platform's design affects the relative weight of training data versus real-time retrieval, and what that means for brand visibility strategy.

+The following framework is a simplified model for reasoning about platform behavior.
+Actual system implementations are more complex and not fully disclosed.

 ---

 ## The Two-Axis Framework

-AI systems vary across two dimensions that most affect brand visibility:
+AI systems often vary across multiple dimensions, with these two being among the most influential for brand visibility:

 **Axis 1: Training-reliance vs. retrieval-reliance** Some systems rely primarily on parametric knowledge encoded during training.
 Others retrieve real-time content before generating responses.
 Most use a combination, but the balance varies significantly.